sirisian/ecmascript-types/examples/jsx.md

     return this.call('jsx', [[this.str(node.all ? 'matchAll' : 'match')], this.object(entries)]);
   }
 }

+// `context: Reflect.Region` declares WHERE this macro applies: `@jsx class C {}`
+// is refused at the decoration rather than failing inside the scanner.
+It is
+// optional - a macro declaring no context works in any position - and this one
+// only ever means anything on a region.
+//
+// The context carries `kind` and nothing else, because a replacement decorator
+// receives the tokens of what it decorates: everything else a runtime context
+// carries syntactically is already in them.

 // The region is CAPTURED: its text is not ECMAScript, so the engine must not try
 // to parse it.
 That is the whole of what the engine needs to be told - there is